jj-mock/jj-docs/docs/quick-start.md

 matcher = jj.match("GET", "/users")
 ```

 In this example, the matcher will look for HTTP GET requests aimed at the `/users` URL path.
+You can explore more matchers and their usage in the [Matcher documentation](/docs/matchers).

 ### 2. Response